mehmetalianil/realizations/index.md

 ## The Current List

 ### Confident in these
+- Things do not matter, your relationship with them do.
 - For kids, if it not play, it is irrelevant.
 Most of the cases, for adults too.
 Play.
 - Your psychology will limit you sooner then your intelligence.
 - Most people think in first order dynamics/terms.
 Things that matter at least require the second order, too.